basvi-chunara/Fashion_Designer-Analysis/README.md

 ## Contributing
 ### Contributions and feedback are welcome.
 If you have any suggestions or would like to report an issue, please feel free to submit a pull request or open an issue on the repository.

-This README reflects an independent approach to the project and includes only the resources directly relevant to your individual work.